farshig/otp-screen/README.md

 # testapp

-This is otp scrren flutter app
+This is coustom otp scrren flutter app

 have a good day........